BRINGING YOUR PUPPY HOME!!!

 2) If you are close enough and want to drive to pick up your pup, you are welcome to with a scheduled date/time.

 3) Your puppy can be flown home to the closest international airport to you and you pick them up.
-I fly my pups with United PetSafe unless there is another airline with a better flight path.
-The cost for flying your pup home to you is $400 which includes air fare, crate, health certificate to fly and vet visit.
+I have flown with Alaska, United or Delta and will book the flight that has the best flight path for your pup.
+The cost for flying your pup home to you starts at $450 which includes air fare, crate, health certificate to fly and vet visit.
 I do not use a third party to drop off my pups, I am the one to check them in and approve the flights.
 All three ways are safe for your baby...
 I would never endanger one of my pups as they are making their way home and any form of travel usually puts them right to sleep, the hum of the car & plane and the "baby" overstimulation of it all.
 We discuss and determined travel when you have chosen your puppy.

 CRATES, COLLAR/HARNESS & BRUSHES